Haoranli802/Haoranli802/README.md

 - 👋 Hi, I’m @Haoranli802 Haoran Li (Evan)
-- 👀 I’m interested in looking for an software engneering internship in summer 2025
+- 👀 I’m interested in looking for a software engineering internship in the summer of 2025
-- 🌱 I had my undergraduate degree on computer science in University of California, Irvine
+- 🌱 I had my undergraduate degree in computer science in the University of California, Irvine
-- 🏫 I will continue my graduate study in University of Illinois, Urbana-Champaign
+- 🏫 I will continue my graduate study in the University of Illinois, Urbana-Champaign
-- 💞️ I had two internship, one as machine learning intern and the other one as full-stack developing intern
+- 💞️ I had two internships, one as a machine learning intern and the other one as a backend developing intern
 - 📫 How to reach me: the best way to reach me is by email

 <!---